WikiEducationFoundation/WikiEduDashboard/docs/dev_process.md

 We use Waffle as our story board for this project.
 The waffle board for this project is [here](https://waffle.io/WikiEducationFoundation/WikiEduDashboard).

-Make sure you are added as a "collaborator" to the project - confirm with the AV coordinator if there is any question.
+Make sure you are added as a "collaborator" to the project - confirm with the AV coordinator if there is any question (post a message about this to the project slack channel if unsure about who to contact).

 ## Process Outline